The Hidden Reality of Writing a Book: My 6-Year Blogiversary

 Cue the Confetti?

 What am I supposed to do now?
-How do I get this thing to sell?
+How do I get this book to sell?
 What if it doesn’t sell?
 What if I don’t become famous like I secretly desire?

-Friends, to be honest, I really don’t know what I’m doing.
+To be honest, I really don’t know what I’m doing.
 I don’t know how to promote a book so that millions of copies will sell.
-I don’t know how to find speaking engagements or do a book tour or partner with other authors in their writing endeavors.
+I don’t know how to find speaking engagements or do a book tour or collaborate with other authors.
 I don’t know how to make this book succeed so that I can write another book and another book and another book.

-Trust me, the reality of signing a book contract is a lot more anticlimactic than it is in movies and tv shows.
-Life goes on as it always has, but with more busyness.
-I still have a “normal” 40-hours-per-week job.
-I still love searching through clearance racks, and I still hate the exorbitantly high gas prices.
-I still watch tv in my free time, hang out with friends during the week, and am really silly around my family.
+Trust me, the reality of signing a book contract is a lot more anticlimactic than it is in movies and TV shows.
+Life goes on as it always has but with a bit of additional stress.
+I still have a normal full-time job.
+I still love being silly with my family, watching chick flicks with my friends, and sleeping in on Saturday mornings.

 I Still Struggle